“Meeting New People Is 1 of the True Blessings of Travel”

 A few years later we applied for the Chase Freedom card.
 For several years we would put everyday expenses on the card and redeemed points for cash back to help cover expenses on our family travels.

 For years, we were content with just getting cash back from the Chase Freedom Card and occasionally opening a Chase Southwest or Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® to help pay for trips that required airfare.
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 It wasn’t until August of 2013, while searching for ways to get more points for airfare, that I came across Million Miles Secrets.
 After reading a few pages the light went off in my head and I jumped in with both feet collecting over a million miles within the 1st year.